GoogleCloudPlatform/cloud-bigtable-examples/README.md

 * [Hello World](java/hello-world) - A minimal application that demonstrates using the native HBase API to create a temporary table, write some rows, read them back and clean up
 * [Import HBase Sequence files](java/dataflow-import-examples) Import HBase sequence files directly to Cloud Bigtable using Dataflow.
 * [Dataproc Wordcount using Map/Reduce](java/dataproc-wordcount) - How to load data to Cloud Bigtable using Dataproc on GCE
-* [Managed VM Bigtable-Hello on GAE](java/managed-vm-gae) - Accessing Cloud Bigtable from App Engine Flexible / JSON Upload / Download
+* [GAE Flexible-Hello World](java/gae-flexible-helloworld) - Accessing Cloud Bigtable from a Managed VM / JSON Upload / Download
-* [Storm](java/storm) - Stream live data from Coinbase to Cloud Bigtable using Apache Storm

 ## Dataflow
 * [Connector-Examples](java/dataflow-connector-examples) - Using the cloud dataflow connector for Bigtable, do write Hello World to two rows, Use Cloud Pub / Sub to count Shakespeare, and count the number of rows in a Table.